Kuchum Khan: Legacy

 In 1591, Kuchum's son, Abul Khayir was the first of his dynasty to convert to Christianity.
 His conversion was followed by the conversion of his entire family who eventually assimilated into the Russian nobility.
 For instance, although Abul Khayir's son was known as Vasily Abulgairovich, his grandson's name, Roman Vasilyevich, could no longer be distinguished from a native Russian name.

 In 1686, the tsar decreed that the dynasties of the ruler of Imeretia in the Caucasus along with the Tatar princes of Siberia and Kasimov were to be added into the Genealogical Book of the Russian nobility.

 In 1661, a man who was said to be a descendant of Kuchum fought the Russians in Bashkiria.
 In 1739, during the Bashkir War, some said Karasakal to be a Kuchumid.

+In 2025, a monument depicting his wife Suzge Khanum was installed in Tobolsk, then subsequently removed by authorities, who said that the installation was not approved.